Training a Task-Specific Image Reconstruction Loss: Multi-Scale Discriminative Feature Loss

 \section{Multi-Scale Discriminative Feature Loss}

-Feature-wise (perceptual) loss functions are commonly used when training image restoration models.
+Feature-wise (perceptual) loss functions, such as a pre-trained VGG-Net is commonly used as a feature extractor when training image restoration models.
 Additionally, adversarial loss is often used as a regularizer to push the solution to the natural image manifold using a discriminator network that is trained to differentiate between distorted and the natural images \cite{ledig2017photo}.
-However, a fundamental weakness of such methods is that they owe much of their success to delicate hyper-parameter tuning and large datasets they are trained on.
-To this end, we introduce our \textbf{Multi-Scale Discriminative Feature (MDF)} loss, which aims to learn a feature-wise loss function from a single image.
-Unlike VGG and LPIPS networks, which were trained for image classification and the prediction of image quality, respectively, our feature extractor networks are trained for the task that is directly relevant to image restoration task in hand.
+However, a fundamental weakness of these methods is that they aim at learning the distribution of natural images using large training datasets, which is less relevant for a loss function.
+In this paper, we introduce our \textbf{Multi-Scale Discriminative Feature (MDF)} loss, which, instead is trained to penalize the task specific distortions that are introduced iteratively to the generator at various stages of training, making the trained discriminator specialized in identifying the distortions for a given restoration method.
+Unlike VGG and LPIPS networks, which were trained for image classification and the prediction of image quality, respectively, our feature extractor networks are trained for the task that is directly relevant to restoration task in hand.
+Furthermore, this task is much easier than learning the entire distribution of natural images and thereby can be achieved with as little as a single training image.

 The foundations of our loss function are based on the following propositions: